metrumresearchgroup/command/README.md

 ## Use Cases

 Not knowing where to start with the sometimes daunting `*exec.Cmd`, you can use this library to simplify the process.
+The entry points are `New` and `NewWithContext`.
+You can Kill a process without knowing/caring how it gets done.

 ## Usage